Tuesday, April 27, 2010

 Oh, but I can!

 Jesus’ birth is very much in the Bible.
 Whether we call it “Christmas” or not, and regardless of what day was eventually settled on for the festival, the birth of Christ is very real, and besides His death and resurrection there has been no other day in the history of mankind that compares to the day on which He was born.
-Does the Bible command that we celebrate it?
-No. But it doesn’t say not to.
-(That’s for another study.)
+We get into Christmas in other articles.

-But Pascha, on the other hand, it does teach.
+But Pascha, on the other hand, it unambiguously teaches.
 If we can get past these childish disputes over names and timing, we would see this plainly.

-The Bible doesn't teach the observance of Thanksgiving for that matter.
+The Bible doesn't teach the observance of Thanksgiving for that matter - yet there people are keeping it.
 The Bible doesn't teach the observance of Hanukkah either - yet there Jesus is keeping it (JON.
 10: 22).
 So what are we to say?
 Seems to me like these arguments are grasping at straws.

 I’ve been told, “I only want to do what Jesus did.”